50 Best Christmas Picture Books For Kids in 2023 (Free Printable)

 The rich vocabulary in this book make it a great pick for 3rd grade and older.

-38. A Boy Called Christmas by Matt Haig (Ages 7-12)
+39. A Boy Called Christmas by Matt Haig (Ages 7-12)

 *Now a Netflix Movie

-Can he find his father before it’s too late?
+Will he find his father in time?

-39. The Girl Who Saved Christmas by Matt Haig (Ages 8-12)
+40. The Girl Who Saved Christmas by Matt Haig (Ages 8-12)

 *New York Times Bestseller Author